 Feature comparison: Pentax K-1 II vs Canon 2000D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The K-1 II and the 2000D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the K-1 II offers a wider field of view (100%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the K-1 II has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Pentax K-1 II and Canon 2000D along with similar information for a selection of comparators.

 One feature that is present on the K-1 II, but is missing on the 2000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.